Julien-Commes/Advent_of_Code_2024/README.md

 # Advent_of_Code_2024
-This repository the code I wrote to overcome AoC 2024 problems
+This repository contains the code I wrote to overcome AoC 2024 problems

 I'll try to detail later in the readme what was the approach day per day and the different traps I avoided/fell into.